bwmeyers/docker-psr/README.md

 To run the image available in docker hub:

-    docker run -i -t bwmeyers/mwa-pulsar-stack bash
+    docker run -i -t bwmeyers/mwa-pulsar-stack

-You can mount your data directory into the docker container with the -v flag, so:
+You can mount your data directory into the docker container with the -v flag, e.g.

-    docker run -i -t -v /path/to/local/directory:/data bwmeyers/mwa-pulsar-stack bash
+    docker run -i -t -v /path/to/local/directory:/data bwmeyers/mwa-pulsar-stack

 This will drop you in to an Ubuntu 14.04 OS with bash shell with all data in /data.
 Be careful as any data removed from /data in the container will also be removed from the local directory which you mounted to /data.

 To get x11 tunneling working nicely, so you can see the usual PGPLOT outputs, you'll need to use the following:

-   `docker run -i -t --rm -e DISPLAY=$DISPLAY -u $(id -u) -v /tmp/.X11-unix:/tmp/.X11-unix:ro bwmeyers/mwa-pulsar-stack bash`
+   `docker run -i -t --rm -e DISPLAY=$DISPLAY -u $(id -u) -v /tmp/.X11-unix:/tmp/.X11-unix:ro bwmeyers/mwa-pulsar-stack`

 Please read the Docker documentation to make sure the above is suitable for you system/network.
-In the above run, you will no longer have full root premissions.
+In the above run command, you will no longer have full root premissions.

 New users may also find "docker do" useful to run pulsar tools without interactively running bash in a container.
 See https://github.com/deepgram/sidomo for more info.